alt-romes/ghengin/DISTRIBUTING.md

 I was also wondering whether it's possible to only run that at a "release" stage, while normal builds don't require that packaging step

+We need to be quite careful about resource files.
+In the final packaged MacOS applications, we can't simply use filepaths as normally do because resources are in locations different from the executable.
+Ideally, there should be an abstraction on resources that, through some CPP or other compile time magic, decides whether to jump through hoops like CoreFoundation to access the files